MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 Minecraft Console Client can parse messages from the server in order to detect private and public messages.
 This is useful for reacting to messages eg when using the AutoRespond, Hangman game, or RemoteControl bots.
-However, for unusual chat formats, so you may need to tinker with the ChatFormat section `MinecraftClient.ini`.
+However, for unusual chat formats, you may need to tinker with the ChatFormat section `MinecraftClient.ini`.
 This section defines the chat format by the means of regular expressions.
 Building regular expressions can be a bit tricky, so you might want to try them out eg on https://regex101.com - See also issue [#1640](https://github.com/MCCTeam/Minecraft-Console-Client/issues/1640) for more explanations on regular expressions.
 You can test that your MCC instance properly detects chat messages using [`sample-script-with-chatbot.cs`](https://github.com/MCCTeam/Minecraft-Console-Client/blob/master/MinecraftClient/config/sample-script-with-chatbot.cs).

 About Replay Mod feature
 ------